Shells of twisted flag varieties and the Rost invariant: Applications to motives of twisted flag varieties: type

 The motives $M_{j_1,j_2}$ and $R_{j_1,j_2}$ listed in the third column are indecomposable, and the latter is the upper motive of the variety of Borel subgroups.
 Their Poincar\'e polynomials are given in Table \ref{e6.poin}.
 The multisets of indexes $I_\Theta^{j_1,j_2}$ and $J^{j_1,j_2}$ in Table \ref{e6.dec} are defined as follows: an integer $i$ appears in the multiset $s$ times iff $s$ is the coefficient at $t^i$ of the respective polynomial given in Table \ref{e6.multi}.

 Each row of Table \ref{e6.dec} occurs over a suitable field for a suitable group.
 The rest of this section and the next section are devoted to the proof of these tables.

-Throughout we will refer to ``the Tits algebra of $G$'', by which we mean a Tits algebra for the vertex $1$.
-It is a central simple algebra of degree $27$ and is determined up to isomorphism or anti-isomorphism by $G$.
-By \cite[Prop.~4.2]{PS10} the algebra $A$ is split iff the first slot $j_1$ in $J_3(G)$ equals $0$.

-If $j_1=0$, then every projective homogenous $G$-variety is generically split over a field extension of degree coprime to $3$ and this case was settled in \cite{PSZ}.
+By \cite[Prop.~4.2]{PS10} the Tits algebra $A$ is split iff the first slot $j_1$ in $J_3(G)$ equals $0$.
+If $j_1=0$, then every projective homogeneous $G$-variety is generically split over a field extension of degree coprime to $3$ and this case was settled in \cite{PSZ}.
 This immediately gives all rows of Table~\ref{e6.dec} with $j_1=0$.